 where the constant term is unrelated to policy $\pi$.
 By extending this idea to $N$ expert trajectories in the given dataset $\gD$, we obtain the following optimization problem for BC:

 where $\Pi$ is the set of stochastic policies.
 In the tabular setting, the optimal solution could be

 Here $\# \tr_h(\cdot, \cdot) = (s, a)$ ($\# \tr_h(\cdot) = s$) refers to the number of trajectories such that their state-action pairs (states) are equal to $(s, a)$ ($s$) in time step $h$.
 That is, $\pi^{\bc}_h(a|s)$ computes the empirical conditional distribution for visited states and the uniform distribution for non-visited states.
-Since BC does not know the expert action on non-visited states, it may suffer compounding errors issue \citep{ross2010efficient}.
-On the theoretical side, the imitation gap of BC is analyzed in \citep{rajaraman2020fundamental}.
+Since BC does not know the expert action on non-visited states, it may suffer from the compounding errors issue \citep{ross2010efficient}.
+On the theoretical side, the imitation gap of BC has been analyzed in \citep{rajaraman2020fundamental}.

 \begin{thm}[\citep{rajaraman2020fundamental}] For any tabular and episodic MDP, given $N$ expert trajectories, the imitation gap of BC is $\gO(\min\{H, |\gS|H^2/N \})$. \end{thm}